Sitefinity/mvc-samples/CustomImageWidget/README.md

 # Create the Custom Image widget

 Feather makes it possible to have MVC widgets that are stored in separate assemblies.
 The following sample creates the simple Image widget in a separate assembly.
-In fact you can create Image widget follwoing the common conception of [creating widgets ](http://docs.sitefinity.com/feather-create-widgets) so we describe shortly how to create the custom widget and will go in more details about using client components in widget's custom designer.
+In fact you can create Image widget following the common conception of [creating widgets ](http://docs.sitefinity.com/feather-create-widgets) so we describe shortly how to create the custom widget and will go in more details about using client components in widget's custom designer.

 Perform the following: